TEXAS PROBATE OF A WILL

 Contact us today to help you with your Probate Needs!
 We can help no matter the size or complexity of the estate.
 We offer affordable flat fee options, hourly fees or hybrid fee solutions where appropriate.

-We offer Non-Contested Probate Administration with a Flat Attorney Fee starting at $2995.-* (plus court & filing fees).
+We offer Non-Contested Probate Administration with a Flat Attorney Fee* (plus court & filing fees).

-*If the decedent’s estate requires more than one (1) court appearance, formal administration, services outside the Flat Attorney Fee Scope of Agreement, or things becomes contested, the fee will be higher.
+*If the decedent’s estate requires more than one (1) court appearance, formal administration, services outside the Flat Attorney Fee Scope of Agreement, is more complex, or things becomes contested, the fee will be higher.

 Probate of the Will